 - You avoid posting any LGBTQ content online before or during your trip: set all your social media settings to “private” to be on the safe side and use a VPN as the internet is heavily monitored in Lebanon.

-- You have not visited Israel before: see more about this before, but in short, they won't let you in if you've got an Israeli stamp in your passport.
+- You have not visited Israel before: see more about this before, but in short, they won't let you in if you've got an Israeli stamp on your passport.

 The gay scene in Lebanon

-Lebanon has a handful of gay bars and clubs.
-However, because homosexuality is still a criminal offence, they avoid marketing themselves as “gay” and instead say they are “gay friendly”.
-This is to avoid police pressure and not compromise their licence.
+The gay scene of Lebanon has sadly taken a massive downturn over the past few years with iconic queer-friendly spaces like Bardo closing down in late 2021.
+Thankfully, there are a handful of gay friendly clubs.
+However, because homosexuality is still a criminal offense in Lebanon, they avoid marketing themselves as “gay” or even “gay friendly”.
+Instead, they promote their parties via word of mouth to avoid police pressure and not compromise their license.

-These are the main hangouts but there are also many more ad hoc underground parties taking place, which are only announced by word of mouth.
+Otherwise, look out for other ad hoc underground gay parties taking place in Beirut, which are only announced by word of mouth.
 We advise using the gay dating apps (safely via a VPN of course!) to connect with locals to tap into the local gay scene and find out what's happening.

 In addition, be sure to check out our gay travel guide to Beirut setting out the best gay bars, clubs, events, hotels to stay and things to do.